 Loudhailer Electric Company – original psychedelic sounds featuring members of seminal cult bands Red Guitars and Dead Fingers Talk.

 “Cutting edge, psychedelic folk music of the highest quality.”
-Alan Raw, with Tom Robinson on BBC 6 Music.
+Tom Robinson show on BBC 6 Music.

 “The room rocked from the first track to their encore.
 If you do nothing else this year, get yourself to another of the Loudhailer Electric Company’s Psychedelic Gatherings and enjoy their sound for yourself.”
 Browse Mag.